vbajpai/blog.nfql/_posts/2013-12-29-packaging-for-mac-os-x-homebrew.md

 This post jots down some notes I would like to remember during the packaging process:

+#### Makefiles within CMake

+In NFQL `v0.7.1`, I have a custom Makefile to automate the `cmake` build process.
+This is useful for people unfamiliar with `cmake` and also helps quickly install the software when manually building it.
+However, the Makefile interferes when building through Homebrew (and possibly other distributions).
+There are 2 action items:

+- Remove `Makefile` before the next release.
+- Update the installation instructions to use `cmake` commands.

+This will happen in the next minor release.

+#### Update CMake

+The regression test-suite is not connected with the CMakefile.
+In order to run the test-suite one has to do:

+    $ python tests/regression.py

+It would be ideal if cmake can call this with this TARGET:

+    $ make test

+This will allow running the regression test-suite when building the application.

+#### gettext keg

+The homebrew `gettext` keg was required to be force linked to allow linking with `-lintl` library.

+     $ brew link --force gettext

+However, the homebrew package will automatically link the keg during the package build and the above need to be required.

 #### json-c v0.10

 `json-c` starting from `v0.11` has renamed the library from `libjson` to